pluarant/pluarant.github.io/pricing.md

 </li>

 <li class="margin-bottom-10"><strong>Connection</strong>
 <p class="margin-bottom-10">A connection is counted every time when your client connects to mesibo server.
 Your client may connect multiple times in a day because of the way mobile operating systems work.
 When the screen goes OFF on your mobile device, Android and iOS usually move apps to sleep state within some duration and then disconnect all the network connections to conserve system resources and battery life.
-Hence, apps will need to reconnect when they come out of sleep state.
+Hence, apps will need to reconnect when they come out of the sleep state.
 While mesibo client API takes care of reconnection and your app doesn't have to do anything extra, it is worth knowing why it happens and protocol/encryption overheads associated with it.</p>
 </li>

 <li class="margin-bottom-10"><strong>Audio/Video calling</strong>
 <p >Audio and Video calling minutes are unlimited in both free and paid plans.
 Typically, 5 to 8 messages are exchanged to setup or re-connect a voice or a video call.
 In addition to that, minimal messages are exchanged from each end every few seconds to keep call alive, exchange quality and control information etc. The bandwidth consumed by those messages will be counted in your billing (approx ~50 Kbytes).
 There are no other charges for the duration of the call or the bandwidth unless you use our TURN (relay) service.</p>
 </li>
 <li class="margin-bottom-10"><strong>File Transfer, Cloud storage & File size</strong>
-<p >mesibo allows you to use your own file servers or cloud services like Amazon AWS, Amazon S3, Google Cloud Storage, Microsoft Azure etc. for file storage.
+<p >mesibo allows you to use your own file servers or cloud services like Amazon AWS, Amazon S3, Google Cloud Storage, Microsoft Azure, etc. for file storage.
 Hence, mesibo has no restriction on file size.
 You can send files of unlimited size using mesibo.
 Also, unlike other services which charge premium for secure/encrypted file transfer, mesibo allows you to encrypt each and every message without any additional charges.</p>
 </li>
 <li class="margin-bottom-10"><strong>TURN (relay)</strong>
 <p >You can add TURN (relay) to add reliability to calls by assisting some users that are behind badly behaving OR symmetric firewalls (roughly less than 5% of users). </p>